 Please go read the whole thing.

-I’ve barely scratched the surface of today’s news, but I’m out of space and I’m still very tired from moving.
+I’ve barely scratched the surface of today’s news, but I’m out of space and I’m still very tired from moving on our new office with moving companies houston.
 I’ll leave it to you to post your own links in the comment thread below.

 Secretary of State John Kerry is under fire for making a frank statement in a closed-door meeting that he believed to be private.
 Politico’s Dylan Byers reports: John Kerry’s private remarks allegedly taped by Daily Beast reporter.

 Secretary of State John Kerry’s private remarks to a meeting of influential world leaders last week were allegedly taped by a reporter from The Daily Beast, a fact that led to a personal apology from Trilateral Commission chairman Joseph S. Nye on Monday.

 In a letter to Sec.
 Kerry, obtained by POLITICO, Nye expressed “my deep apology and dismay that a reporter form The Daily Beast, Josh Rogin, somehow sneaked into the meeting room in which you were speaking to the Commission this past Friday.”

 “He was not invited,” Nye wrote.
 “Althought how Mr. Rogin slipped past both Commission staff and Diplomatic Security is unclear to me, we have confirmed that he indeed was present and apparently recorded the session.”